ARBITRATION VS. MEDIATION

 WHO CAN PROVIDE ALTERNATIVE DISPUTE RESOLUTIONS?

-Within the Administrative Office of the Court, there is a director of Alternative Dispute Resolution Programs, appointed by the State Court Administrator.[10]
-The Administrative Office of the Courts employs or contracts with ADR providers or organizations on a case-by-case basis, on a service basis, or on a program basis.
-The Administrative Office also provides programs for training ADR providers and orienting attorneys and their clients about the ADR programs and procedures available to them.[11]
-An ADR organization is an organization which provides training for ADR providers or other ADR services.[12]
-An ADR provider is a neutral person who conducts an alternative dispute procedure, such as a mediator, a retired judge or commissioner, or an early neutral evaluator.
-An ADR provider can be an employee of the court or an independent contractor.[13]
+Within the Administrative Office of the Court, a director of Alternative Dispute Resolution Programs is appointed by the State Court Administrator.10Utah Code § 78B-6-204 – Utah Alternative Dispute Resolution Act, Dispute Resolution Programs – Director – Duties – Report.
+The Administrative Office of the Courts employs or contracts with ADR providers or organizations on a case-by-case basis, service basis, or program basis.
+The Administrative Office also provides programs for training ADR providers and orienting attorneys and their clients about the ADR programs and procedures available to them.11See id.

-CONTACT US
+CONTACT US TODAY!

-If you are interested in retaining our services, we can be contacted at (801) 855-6541 (text or call) and at contact@altioremlegalservices.com.
-If you have a project in mind that you would like us to work on, please click here to send us a project request and get a quote; alternatively, you can send us an email detailing the work you need performed, and we will respond promptly.
+Accessible.
+If you are interested in retaining our services, we can be contacted at (801) 855-6541 (text or call) and at altiorem@altioremlegalservices.com.
+If you have a project in mind that you would like us to work on, please click here to send us a project request and get a quote.
+Alternatively, you can send us an email detailing the work you need to be performed, and a real person will respond promptly.